 - You want to support Audubon Connecticut’s work in a meaningful way today!

 What is the procedure to execute an IRA Charitable Rollover?
-We offer a sample letter you can send to your plan provider to initiate a rollover.
+View IRA Charitable Donations Info Sheet.
+We also offer a sample letter you can send to your plan provider to initiate a rollover.
 Make sure that you contact us when you direct the rollover so we can look for the check from your IRA administrator.

 For more information, please contact us.